Emmyglobal/alx-higher_level_programming/0x0D-SQL_introduction/README.md

-This is the begining of database at ALX school.
-This folder contains the introduction
+This folder contains the file for the introduction of SQL